Ken Murray (entertainer): Show-business fan

-Writing
+Character actor

+Murray made occasional appearances in motion pictures and television as a character actor.
+Murray produced and co-starred as "Smiling Billy Murray" in a 1953 film, The Marshal's Daughter, a western that featured his protégée Laurie Anders in the title role, her sole film performance.
+In 1962, Murray portrayed the top-hatted, cigar-chewing, drunken Doc Willoughby in John Ford's The Man Who Shot Liberty Valance starring John Wayne and James Stewart, arguably his most memorable screen role.
+Paired off for most of the picture with Edmond O'Brien as an alcoholic newspaper editor, he drunkenly rolls over the gunshot corpse of villain Liberty Valance (Lee Marvin) with his boot, looks around offhandedly, and says "Dead" to the surrounding crowd of euphoric Mexicans.
+In 1965, Murray played a THRUSH financier and owner of a Caribbean casino in The Man from U.N.C.L.E.
+In 1966, Murray was cast as Melody Murphy in the Walt Disney film Follow Me, Boys! starring Fred MacMurray, Vera Miles and Kurt Russell.

+Writer

 Murray was the author of a number of books, including his autobiography published in 1960, titled Life on a Pogo Stick: Autobiography of a Comedian.

 He also wrote The Golden Days of San Simeon (1971), a history of William Randolph Hearst's opulent estate on the central California coast known as "Hearst Castle," which featured many of Murray's photographs of stars who visited there.
 Footage he shot on those occasions was included in a short film, featuring Murray, shown in the Castle's theater on one of the estate tours for many years.

 Murray wrote the only complete life story in print of Broadway theatre impresario Earl Carroll, titled The Body Merchant (1976).

 Personal life

 Murray was married three times and had four children.
 He married vaudeville and burlesque performer Carlotta (Charlotte) La Rose in 1923.
 The couple appeared in vaudeville together and later divorced.
 On July 4, 1941, Murray married model Cleatus Caldwell at the home of actor Lew Ayres in Hollywood.
 Edgar Bergen served as Murray's best man.
 The couple had two sons before divorcing in September 1945.

 Murray married his third wife, Betty Lou Walters, in December 1948.
 The couple had two daughters and remained married until Murray's death on October 12, 1988, at Saint Joseph Medical Center in Burbank, California, aged 85.
 Murray has a star on the Hollywood Walk of Fame at 1724 Vine Street for his contribution to the radio industry.
 He was a Republican.